Your Vision: Step 2 to your epic strategy

 A great strategy is a great story.
-Based on the story of the hero’s journey, in our first article 3 Essential Elements to Epic Strategy I introduced how to transform a good business plan into a great strategic direction by developing a story that inspires and motivates stakeholders to make your goals a reality.
+Based on the hero’s journey story, in our first article, 3 Essential Elements to Epic Strategy, I introduced how to transform a good business plan into a great strategic direction by developing a story that inspires and motivates stakeholders to make your goals a reality.

-In Part 1, we explore the role that a strategic assessment plays in your story’s structure.
+In Part 1, we explore a strategic assessment's role in your story’s structure.

 What is a Strategic Assessment?